jeymo092/Security-Operation-Center-/README.md

 3. **Accuracy and Purpose Limitation:**
    - Regular validation and update of security incident information for accuracy.
    - Clear definition of the purpose of data collection and processing within the SOC.

+## Getting Started

+Follow these steps to get started with the SOC Project